Luca Raimondi (1977) is an Italian artist based in Palermo, Sicily.

 He started exibiting in 2012, and have had already two successful solo shows.
 His works are in private collections in Italy.

-Luca lives in Palermo with his wife and three sons.
+Luca lives in Palermo with his wife and their three sons.

 - 2014, “Painting en plein air”, Galleria Bobez Arte, Palermo, curated by Floriana Spanò